OpenLiberty/liberty-backstage-template/README.md

 # Open Liberty Backstage Template
 This is a sample template for Backstage/Red Hat Developer Hub that creates and deploys the Liberty Starter app on Kubernetes.
+Though this template may work as is, the best practice for templates in Backstage to be designed by Platform Engineers for their specific infrastructure.
+This template should be used as a base for designing your own template in Backstage.

 ## What does it do?
 This template after taking parameters from Backstage/RHDH does the following: